Rephonic

 4. Fertility Friday | Fertility Awareness Mastery for Women's Health Professionals

-Trying to Conceive launched 9 months ago and published 30 episodes to date.
+Trying launched a year ago and published 40 episodes to date.
 You can find more information about this podcast including rankings, audience demographics and engagement in our podcast database.

 Our systems regularly scour the web to find email addresses and social media links for this podcast.
 We scanned the web and collated all of the contact information that we could find in our podcast database.
 But in the unlikely event that you can't find what you're looking for, our concierge service lets you request our research team to source better contacts for you.

-Where can I see ratings and reviews for Trying to Conceive?
+Where can I see ratings and reviews for Trying?

-Rephonic pulls ratings and reviews for Trying to Conceive from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.
+Rephonic pulls ratings and reviews for Trying from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.

 View all the reviews in one place instead of visiting each platform individually and use this information to decide if a show is worth pitching or not.

-How do I access podcast episode transcripts for Trying to Conceive?
+How do I access podcast episode transcripts for Trying?

-Rephonic provides full transcripts for episodes of Trying to Conceive.
+Rephonic provides full transcripts for episodes of Trying.
 Search within each transcript for your keywords, whether they be topics, brands or people, and figure out if it's worth pitching as a guest or sponsor.
 You can even set-up alerts to get notified when your keywords are mentioned.

 To view more recent guests and their details, simply upgrade your Rephonic account.
 You'll also get access to a typical guest profile to help you decide if the show is worth pitching.